Jodie Foster: 1980s: Transition to adult roles and The Accused

-1990–1999: Box office success, debut as director and Egg Pictures
+1990s: Box-office success, directorial debut and Egg Pictures

 Foster's first film release after the success of The Accused was the thriller The Silence of the Lambs (1991).
 She portrayed FBI trainee Clarice Starling, who is sent to interview incarcerated serial killer Hannibal Lecter (Anthony Hopkins) in order to hunt another serial killer, Jame "Buffalo Bill" Gumb (Ted Levine).
 Foster later named the role one of her favorites.
 She had read the novel it was based on after its publication in 1988 and had attempted to purchase its film rights, as it featured "a real female heroine" and its plot was not "about steroids and brawn, [but] about using your mind and using your insufficiencies to combat the villain."
 Despite her enthusiasm, director Jonathan Demme did not initially want to cast her, but the producers overruled him.
 Demme's view of Foster changed during the production, and he later credited her for helping him define the character.

 Released in February 1991, The Silence of the Lambs became one of the biggest hits of the year, grossing close to $273 million, with a positive critical reception.
 Foster received largely positive reviews and won Academy, Golden Globe, and BAFTA awards for her portrayal of Starling; Silence won five Academy Awards overall, becoming one of the few films to win in all main categories.
 In contrast, some reviewers criticized the film as misogynist for its focus on brutal murders of women, and homo-/transphobic due to its portrayal of "Buffalo Bill" as bisexual and transgender.
-Much of the criticism was directed towards Foster, who the critics alleged was herself a lesbian.
+Much of the criticism was directed at Foster, who the critics claimed was herself a lesbian.
 Despite the controversy, the film is considered a modern classic: Starling and Lecter are included on the American Film Institute's top ten of the greatest film heroes and villains, and the film is preserved in the National Film Registry.
 Later in 1991, Foster also starred in the unsuccessful low-budget thriller Catchfire, which had been filmed before Silence, but was released after it in an attempt to profit from its success.